 Ethical Considerations in Teletherapy

 Long gone are the days when seeking mental health support required patients to sit face-to-face with counselors or therapists.
 Today, just as the rise of telehealth technology has made it possible to receive routine medical care without leaving your house, online therapy is changing the way people care for their mental health.
+Telehealth and telemedicine have transformed service delivery in healthcare, enabling remote access to care and reshaping how services are provided.

-Whether you're already working as a counselor or have plans to get into this important field, understanding some key ethical considerations, their implications, and teletherapy best practices is a must.
+Whether you’re already working as a counselor or have plans to get into this important field, understanding some key ethical considerations, their implications, and teletherapy best practices is a must.
+An ethical framework is essential for guiding ethical practices in telehealth, ensuring that professional standards and moral principles are upheld.

 The Rise of Teletherapy and Ethical Implications